How To Make Boxed Brownies Even Better

-Add strong coffee.
+Add strong coffee

 The water called for in the recipe instructions will not give you any additional flavor, but using the same amount of strong coffee instead of water will intensify the chocolate flavor without making the brownies taste like coffee.
-If you don't have brewed coffee on hand, add just a teaspoon of espresso powder to the water to bring out deeper chocolate flavor.
+If you don't have brewed coffee on-hand, add just a teaspoon of espresso powder to the water to bring out deeper chocolate flavor.
 Using more than a teaspoon will start to bring out coffee flavors (which is fine if you are a coffee lover).

-Add extra flavor with extracts and liqueurs.
+Add extra flavor with extracts and liqueurs

-An extract will add a hint of additional flavor to your brownies without undermining the chocolate flavor.
+Another way to make a boxed brownie mix taste homemade is to use an extract, which will add a hint of additional flavor to your brownies without undermining the chocolate flavor.
 Vanilla (the most commonly used extract), almond, peppermint, and orange are just a few of the extracts used extensively in baking with chocolate.
 Regular alcohol is also a great addition to brownie recipes (as long as you aren't serving the baked item to minors).
 The addition of amaretto, rum, Kahlua, Cointreau, or bourbon will elevate your brownies from a dessert just for kids to a cocktail party treat.

-Add chunks of candy bars.
+Add chunks of candy bars

 Stir a cup or two of mini marshmallows into the brownie mixture and let them melt into the brownies as they bake.
 Or sprinkle marshmallows across the top of the brownies a few minutes before they are done and allow them to melt and brown during the last few minutes of bake time.
 Drizzle the finished product with chocolate sauce, sprinkle with chopped pecans, and you have Mississippi Mud Brownies!